 Except when its ownership is disputed during an offensive, a space is controlled by a single player only.
 A space without any units is controlled by the last player to have moved through it.
 By definition, at the beginning of a scenario, every player controls the empty spaces in his own country which are free of enemy units.

-Each player has a ‘storage’ area for his forces on the map (), where he can stock reinforcements that have yet to arrive, and destroyed units that may be rebuilt during the game.
+Each player has a ‘storage’ area for his forces on the map (Force Pool), where he can stock reinforcements that have yet to arrive, and destroyed units that may be rebuilt during the game.

-[6.0] Setting p the Game
+[6.0] Setting up the Game

 Lay out the map between the players.
 The Asset and Event cards are placed on two separate piles, face down, next to the map.
 The ‘International Tension’ and ‘Turn’ markers are placed on the relevant track.
 The counters are then placed according to the instructions for the selected scenario.
 Each player then takes a Joker counter, and certain players are allocated a Special Joker card.
 Each player then draws his hand of 4 cards (see 7.0)